 Output 1.1 National Centre for Groundwater Research and Training: This proposed Centre will build capacity in groundwater knowledge and tackle the shortage of skilled groundwater technicians, scientists and managers in Zimbabwe.
 The Centre will be established in collaboration with the University of Zimbabwe and will be fully resourced by the Project.
 Other Universities teaching groundwater-related courses will be included in the governing structure of the Centre so as to allow for the sharing of equipment and knowledge and effective dissemination of groundwater technology.
-These universities are Chinhoyi University of Technology, Lupane State University, Midlands State University, National University of Science and Technology, and Zimbabwe Open University.
-This is also in line with the current thrust of the Government of Zimbabwe to increase sharing of resources and cooperation among universities and a new model of funding research in universities.
+These universities are Chinhoyi University of Technology, Lupane State University, Midlands State University, National University of Science and Technology, and Zimbabwe to increase sharing of resources and cooperation among universities and a new model of funding research in universities.